pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - #000000 - Black colour for text on a white background
 - #0062CC - Blue colour for buttons and links
 - rgba(255,255,255,.5) - Grey colour for not selected navbar icons and text
 ![Palette](/assets/images/color_palette.PNG)
 - I feel the colours complement each other very well, and I choose those colours after testing a number of palettes while making sure the colour palette met accessibility standards.

 ### Typography
 The Roboto font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the Roboto font cannot be imported into the website correctly.
-This font is from the Google fonts library
+This font is from the Google fonts library.

 # Features
 The website has five webpages consisting of seven distinct features and they are described below